rusili/AC-Android/homework/unit-6/week-1.md

 * Architect your app according to MVC principles.
 * Unit test your model and/or controller classes.
 * Allow the user to take a picture (i.e. open the camera) from within the app.
-* Allow user to choose from different fonts and text colors.
+* Allow the user to choose from different fonts and text colors.
 * Implement your own custom or composite views.
 * Research Material Design and create a beautiful, consistent UI that adheres to Material principles.
 * Integrate a web API of your choice.